kamatchi-somesh/PRODIGY_AD_01/README.md

 # Android Calculator App

-This is a simple calculator Android application developed using Kotlin in Android Studio.
+This is a straightforward calculator Android application developed using Kotlin in Android Studio.

 ## Overview

-The Calculator app allows users to perform basic arithmetic calculations on their Android devices.
+The Calculator app enables users to perform basic arithmetic calculations on their Android devices.
 It supports addition, subtraction, multiplication, and division operations.

 ## Features